o3de/o3de.org/content/docs/userguide/mat-opacity.md

+description: Use the opacity settings in &ALYlong;'s &material-editor; to switch between alpha blend and alpha test modes.
+You can also set the Additive parameter.
+slug: mat-opacity
+title: Setting Material Opacity
+---
 # Setting Material Opacity<a name="mat-opacity"></a>

 An object's opacity refers to its transparency level\.
 Opacity is important when using an alpha channel for transparency\.